syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 #### Displaying template for a row

+The template for the row can be loaded by using `DataTemplate` or `DataTemplateSelector` as follows,

 ##### Using template

-The template can be loaded to the group summary row using `GridSummaryRow.TitleTemplate` property and it can be customized based on the requirement.
+The template for the group summary row can be loaded using the `GridSummaryRow.TitleTemplate` property with [GridSummaryRow.ShowSummaryInRow](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) enabled.

 {% tabs %}
 {% highlight xaml %}